-P = the total value of the social product.

-C = the value of the means of production and raw materials used up in production: this value is already embodied in the raw materials, means of production, etc. used up in production and is transferred to the new products in the course of production.
-This is equivalent to depreciation in normal capitalist accounting.
+- P = the total value of the social product. - C = the value of the means of production and raw materials used up in production: this value is already embodied in the raw materials and means of production that are used up in production and is transferred to the new products in the course of production.
+This is equivalent to depreciation and material costs of production in normal capitalist accounting.
 C stands for "constant capital".
-It is constant in the sense that it contributes no new value to the product but merely transfers already existing value.

-V+S = the total amount of new value created = the total amount of new labor performed (L).
-Part of this total is returned to workers in the form of wages = V (for variable capital) which are used to purchase the subsistence bundle of commodities.
+It is constant in the sense that it contributes no new value to the product but merely transfers already existing value. - L= the total amount of new value created, i.e. the total amount of new labor performed.
+Part of this total is returned to workers in the form of wages =V (for variable capital) which are used to purchase the subsistence bundle of commodities.
 The remainder is surplus value, S.